mkonikov/instants/README.md

 ### Post Detail with Likes and Comments

 Using member routes in the Rails backend, follows, likes and comments CRUD actions are directed to the Posts and Users controllers respectively.

+### Loading Bar

+A nice loading bar appears when an API call is being made and toggled off when it's returned.
+The appearance is styled with CSS keyframes as well as multiple setTimeouts to continuously widen the bar as time progresses.
+All timeouts are cleared when the React component unmounts.

 ## Future Directions for the Project